What Happens If You Overfill Coolant In A Car?

 Ask a friend to pick something up from the hardware store for you.
 Alternatively, if you can wait a day, order something on Amazon.
 It doesn’t need to be anything too fancy.

-Properly disposing of the coolant should be high on your agenda, though.
-If you haven’t run the car yet, keep it in a safe storage container, ready for use at your next top-up.
+Properly disposing of the coolant should be paramount on your agenda, though.
+If you haven’t run the car yet, keep it in a secure storage container, ready for use at your next top-up.

 Conclusion: Is Too Much Coolant Dangerous?

-The coolant system is sealed and pressurized (‘closed’).
+The coolant system is sealed and compressed (‘closed’).
 It’s designed to work at a specific psi (between 13 and 16 – or about 1 bar – usually).

-Anything above or below the expected average pressure will be damaging.
+Anything above or below the anticipated normal pressure will be damaging.
 Depending on the severity, you might see instant problems, or they could take some time to develop.

 Leaks and overflows onto the ground could also be fatally toxic to animals (including pets) and even children.
 You must thoroughly clean up any leaks immediately (without washing it down the drain!).